ENVIRONMENTAL POLICY & AIMS

 - Reporting and communicating our environmental impacts and our efforts to reduce them

 We will work with our Trustees, senior management, staff, suppliers, and funders to ensure we consider and communicate the environmental impacts of our activity.
-The main area where our activities have environmental consequences is electric and gas usage, so these are the areas where we want to focus on this year, researching replacing our heating system with a greener alternative of heat pumps or electric boilers, with the aim that the work is done by 2023.
+The main area where our activities have environmental consequences is electric and gas usage, so these are the areas where we want to focus on this year, researching replacing our heating system with a greener alternative of heat pumps or electric boilers.